layton20/Mango/README.md

 - We'll track that for you too

 In a rush to serve a customer a recipe that requires caviar only to find you've forgotten buy some since last week?
-- No problemo, we'll email/text you of any food shortages that needs to be bought before it's too late also
+- No problemo, we'll email/text you of any food shortages that needs to be bought before it's too late

+Got a killer recipe that you want to share and sell?
+- Sell your tastiest recipes through Mango to other users and make money!

 ## Technologies